catenax-ng/tx-managed-identity-wallets/docs/ExternalAcapySetupOnUbuntuWithStaticIP.md

         ```
     - Move the generated files private.pem and fullchain.pem to `./acapy-agent`
     - Lets Encrypt certificates expire after 90 and must be renewed.
 This can be done using the command `sudo certbot renew`.
 To verify that the certificate renewed, run `sudo certbot renew --dry-run`
-- Download Docker and Docker-compose for ubuntu 22.04

 - Create `.env` file with `vi .env` and then add the environment variables to it after changing the placeholders.
 Also replace `mydomain.example.com` with your domain
     ```
     POSTGRES_USER=postgres